Comparisons are odious — unless it’s in SQL.

 If the column is present in both objects, the output clauses above will show an ‘X’ for each value that doesn’t agree between the two objects.
 The first column shows which object the column appears in, or ‘both’ if it appears in both objects.

 And that’s pretty much it!
-It’s already saved me a bunch of time sinc it simplifies my workflow for modifying my tables to agree.
+It’s already saved me a bunch of time since it simplifies my workflow for modifying my tables to agree.
 I make a change, re-run the stored proc, and see the differences disappear in real time.
 Nice!

 I hope you found this useful, I published the source for the stored proc as a gist, which you can find here.
 If you want to know more about what I’m up to, follow me on LinkedIN or check out my GitHub.